Friday, August 13, 2021

 It worked out great.

-we watched new students move into dorms and apartments.
+We watched new students move into dorms and apartments

-Every once and while a U-haul truck would pull
+Occasionally, a U-haul truck would pull

-into the parking lot followed by families in cars.
+into the parking lot, followed by families in cars.

 It's an exciting time for many.